 - Incentives will come and go from the local property market depending on the supply and demand for new space.
 Any new property developments will likely throw some pressure on existing properties and existing market rentals.
 Keep well ahead of the trends when it comes to new property developments locally.

-- The outgoings in the property relate to the building operational costs.
-They will vary from property type to property type; however they will fall within averages when it comes to each specific type of property.
+- The outgoings in the property are related to the building operational costs.
+They will vary from property type to property type; however, they will fall within averages when it comes to each specific type of property.
 When it comes to leasing a property or a tenancy, those outgoings should be within the acceptable averages for the area and the property type.
+It is a fact that outgoings are largely impacted by rates and taxes as they apply to the property.

 The leasing process is quite a specific skill and very specialized.
 A commercial property agent today can add considerable value to the landlord’s property through strategically leasing a vacancy and the establishment of a tenant retention plan.